Configure Identity Provider routing rules

 - Enter a Rule Name.

-- User's IP is: To specify a zone, at least one network zone must already be defined.
-For information on zones, see IP Zones.
+To specify a zone, at least one network zone must already be defined.
+For information on zones, see Network Zones.

-- User's device platform is: Select any combination mobile and desktop devices.
+Select any combination of mobile and desktop devices.
 Note that iOS devices may bypass your iOS routing rules.
 See Configure a routing rule for macOS devices.

-- From the User matches menu, select which login attributes the user must match:
+Select which login attributes the user must match.

 - Anything includes all users.